Lifka/ConnectAndroidAPPtoSwitchPhlipsHue/README.md

-# Android APP of connection to Philips Hue
+# Android APP for connect to Philips Hue

 This project is an introduction to connect Android to Philips Hue.
 It includes:
 * FaçadeHue